⊕ E P I S T L E of J A M E S ⊕

 Similar to Jesus explaining how the farmer sows, which is with expectation, James, in his manner, explains the faith of actions—take the basis of faith and renew your sowing, renew your good deeds, ask, seek, and knock.
 Such active measures of faith bridge to further fields ripe for sowing and ripe for harvest.
 Countering the value of sowing, it is a vanity that one should expect good outcomes while having done nothing (inferring sins of omission or lazy soul nature).*

 Mt.
 25.24-30, “You wicked, lazy servant!”
+The servant buried the money, where it could do no good.

 Faith concerning deeds, more correctly interpreted as ‘actions,’ operates within a relationship with God.
 Opposed is faith not acted upon, and not acting cannot further a relationship with God.
-From 2.23, “Abraham had faith in God, and it was credited to his righteousness;” and from 2.25, “Rachel the prostitute also declared righteous because of actions when she welcomed the messengers and sent them out by another route;” and in 4.8, “Come close to God and he will come close to you,” values and lessons all men can practice.
+From 2.23, “Abraham had faith in God, and it was credited to his righteousness;” and from 2.25, “Rachel the prostitute also declared righteous because of actions when she welcomed the messengers and sent them out by another route;” and in 4.8, “Come close to God and He will come close to you,” these are values and lessons all men can practice.

 KJ 1.18, “With His own will He begat us with the word of truth, that we should be a kind of first fruits for His creatures.